donnyyou/PyTorchCV/docs/source/index.rst

 :github_url: https://github.com/youansheng/PyTorchCV

-PyTorchCV Docs
+Docs for PyTorch-Based CV Framework.
 ========================

 Created by `Donny You <personal link>`_

-A PyTorch-Based Framework for Deep Learning in Computer Vision.
+PyTorchCV, a PyTorch-based framework for deep learning in computer vision, has implemented lots of deep learning based methods in computer vision, such as image classification, object detection, semantic segmentation, instance segmentation, pose estimation, and so on.

 .. toctree::